-Celebrating employees’ birthdays, employment anniversaries or throwing a party for significant team accomplishment are a nice touch and enjoyed by employees.
+Celebrating employees’ birthdays or employment anniversaries or throwing a party for significant team accomplishment are a nice touch and enjoyed by employees.
 But what makes the greatest impact on employee satisfaction is what you do the other 250 or so work days of the year.

 Below are some ideas of how to show your employees how important they are to the organization every day.

 If an employee isn’t hitting the mark, letting him/her know right away provides an opportunity for change.
-Holding it for the end of the year review feels like a gotcha, and won’t lead to performance improvement, only to bitter feelings.
+Holding it for the end-of-the-year review feels like a gotcha and won’t lead to performance improvement, but it may end up leaving some bitter feelings.

 We all love to hear how we add value to the place we work.
 If you have trouble remembering to do this consistently, put it on your to-do list at least every couple weeks.

 “Show me the love” requires “show me the money”.
 Most people are not greedy or driven to higher levels of performance by money, but the lack of adequate compensation will most certainly distract them from doing their best work.

 - Give control